tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_1.md

                     todos = []
                 }
 ```
-Sometimes I will use the term "model" to refer to an entity or to a collection of entities.
+Note that sometimes I can use the term "model" to refer to an entity or to a collection of entities.
 For instance, the "Todos" model is a collection of "Todo" entities.

-You've seen a special "Zero" static member.
-The aggregate will use it to define its own _Zero_ static member which is mandatory for any aggregate.
+It is a good practice to defin3 an explicit "Zero" static member for entitiy.
+The aggregate will use it to define its own _Zero_ static member which is mandatory for any aggregate: An aggregate expose its _Zero_ by means of the _Zero_ of its entities.
-The _Zero_ static member is the initial state of the aggregate and it is used to rebuild the state of the aggregate when there are no events stored for that aggregate.
+The _Zero_ static member for an aggregate is mandatory and represents the initial state of the aggregate.
+We will need it to rebuild the state of the aggregate when there are no events stored for that aggregate.
-Note that in some popular full-stack development FSharp technologies (["Safe stack"](https://safe-stack.github.io) and specifically [Fable remoting](https://github.com/Zaid-Ajaj/Fable.Remoting)) definitions of entities that must be accessed on the client side (using Fsharp technology transpiled in javascript, i.e. [Fable](https://fable.io)) must stay in a separate project shared between the client and the server.
+Note that in some popular full-stack development FSharp technologies (["Safe stack"](https://safe-stack.github.io) and specifically [Fable remoting](https://github.com/Zaid-Ajaj/Fable.Remoting)) the definitions of the entities that must be shared among the client side (Fable to Javascript node based app) and the server side (.net core web service based app)  [Fable](https://fable.io)).
+So the definition of the entities need to stay in a separate project shared referenced by the the client and the server projects.
-In that case, we would define the "Todo", the "Tag" and the "Category" types in a shared project so an eventual Fable/Elmish client application can use them.
+This means that we would define the "Todo", the "Tag" and the "Category" types in a shared project.

 Source: [TodosModel.fs](https://github.com/tonyx/Sharpino/blob/main/Sharpino.Sample/entities/Todos.fs)